nlehrter/3F8/README.md

-# 3F8
+# Statistical Inference

-Code used to answer coursework for module 3F8 on statistical inference
+Code used to answer coursework for module on statistical inference